Epidemiology: Information bias

+Design-related bias

+Next to sample- and variable-related bias, bias can also arise from an imperfect study design.
+One example is immortal time bias, where during study period, there is some interval during which the outcome event cannot occur (making these individual "immortal").

 Confounding

 Confounding has traditionally been defined as bias arising from the co-occurrence or mixing of effects of extraneous factors, referred to as confounders, with the main effect(s) of interest.
 A more recent definition of confounding invokes the notion of counterfactual effects.
 According to this view, when one observes an outcome of interest, say Y=1 (as opposed to Y=0), in a given population A which is entirely exposed (i.e. exposure X = 1 for every unit of the population) the risk of this event will be RA1.
 The counterfactual or unobserved risk RA0 corresponds to the risk which would have been observed if these same individuals had been unexposed (i.e. X = 0 for every unit of the population).
 The true effect of exposure therefore is: RA1 − RA0 (if one is interested in risk differences) or RA1/RA0 (if one is interested in relative risk).
 Since the counterfactual risk RA0 is unobservable we approximate it using a second population B and we actually measure the following relations: RA1 − RB0 or RA1/RB0.
 In this situation, confounding occurs when RA0 ≠ RB0.
 (NB: Example assumes binary outcome and exposure variables.)

 Some epidemiologists prefer to think of confounding separately from common categorizations of bias since, unlike selection and information bias, confounding stems from real causal effects.